Truckers Blind Spot Accidents in Tampa

 • In Front of the Cab – Many trucks have a long hood to accommodate the truck’s large engine.
 Depending on the driver’s seating position, the driver may have a blind spot in front of the truck extending forward several feet.

 • Behind the Truck or Trailer – The rear of a truck or trailer has a blind spot cone that extends back several yards.
+The blind spots associated with a semi truck can create significant risks for both the truck drivers and nearby vehicles.

 • Along the Driver’s Side of the Truck/Trailer – A truck driver will have a blind spot on the side of the vehicle, starting behind the driver’s window and extending several feet toward the truck’s rear.